Editor’s note: This post was originally published on 11/22/17 and has been updated for accuracy and comprehension.

 Some of the steps involved in the process included:

-The results of all these pieces of the inbound marketing strategy working together were astounding.
+The outcome of all these pieces of the inbound marketing strategy working together were astounding.

-And even better, we ran everything for Mobray, behind the scenes, so he could concentrate on delivering amazing speeches and networking.
+And even better, we ran everything for the keynote speaker, behind the scenes, so he could concentrate on delivering amazing speeches and networking.

 Here are the results of his inbound marketing campaign in just one quarter (or over the first three months of running his inbound marketing strategy).

-Email contacts grew exponentially, increasing from just 12 contacts before implementing the inbound marketing strategy and working with Flight Media to 104 qualified contacts per quarter who have offered their name and email address in exchange for a free offer (“Accelerating Your Career” ebook).
-That’s over 640% growth.
+Email contacts grew exponentially, increasing from just 12 contacts before implementing the inbound marketing strategy and working with Flight Media to 104 qualified contacts per quarter who have offered their name and email address in exchange for a free offer/ebook.

 But the crux of it all comes down to RFPs.